liferay-search/liferay-docs/en/deployment/articles/02-configuring-liferay/05-updating-a-cluster/03-other-cluster-update-techniques.markdown

 [TOC levels=1-4]

-Blue-green is a deployment technique in which you duplicate your production environment (the *blue* environment) and modify the duplicate (the *green* environment) with software and data changes.
+Blue-green is a deployment technique in which you duplicate your sharepointion environment (the *blue* environment) and modify the duplicate (the *green* environment) with software and data changes.
 When you've successfully tested the green environment, you cut users over from the blue environment to the green